sondr3/generator-jekyllized/README.md

 If you chose to upload to Github Pages there's no configuration besides starting a git repo in your folder, setting an `origin` remote repo and run `gulp deploy`.
 Your site will be automatically pushed to Github.
-See the [FAQ][faq] for configuring personal repos vs project repos.
+See the [FAQ][frequentlyasked] for configuring personal repos vs project repos.

 #### `gulp check`